Welcome to the upper key stage 2 information area.

 Year 5 will need to bring in swimming things on Wednesdays.
 Year 6 will need to come into school wearing PE kit on Wednesdays.
 Please check with your child's class timetable to see when PE kits need wearing on other days during the week.
 Class Dojo will be your go to for any changes.

-This half term our topic is North and South America.
-We will be learning all about different countries in North and South America, some of the different ways of life in these countries as well as learning about land use and the geography of North and South America.
+This half term our topic is The Stone Age.
+We will be learning all about how Stone Age people lived, Stonehenge, Skara Brae and what artefacts we use today to find out what daily life was like in the Stone Age.
 Please get your child to regularly look at the knowledge organiser, which is available on our website, so that they can bring key facts to support their learning in class.
 Our current topic webs can also be found on the website.

 There are 4 main purposes to writing: Writing to inform, writing to persuade, writing to entertain and writing to discuss.
 Your child will read a range of texts around these purposes and produce writing for each of the purposes.
 Below is a link to guidance notes for the four writing purposes in KS1 & 2.